 Using a Daily Work Log

-Employee Time Tracking: With work log sheets it becomes easier to keep track of the productivity and the kind of activities performed by the employees.
+Employee Time Tracking: With work log sheets it becomes easier to keep track of the productivity and the kind of activities performed by employees.
 Also the employer will be able to know about the slack time that the employee wastes during an average work day.

-If you're looking for sample forms and downloadable templates, check out this list of Over 50 Free Project Management Templates and Sample Forms.
+If you're looking for other sample forms and downloadable templates, check out this list of Over 50 Free Project Management Templates and Sample Forms.